youzan/vant/packages/vant/src/config-provider/README.md

 };
 ```

-> Tips: ConfigProvider only affects its child components.
+> Tips: ConfigProvider by default only affects its child components. set to `global` for the entire page to take effect.

 #### Use In TypeScript